 Optimal udder health is of vital importance to the quality of the milk, as the milk supplied must be suitable for human consumption, and meet the standards of the industry and consumer market.

-The AHV Udder Health Program (AHV UHP) supports your animal’s natural resistance for optimal production, longevity and development of the herd, which leads to cost-savings and fewer financial losses (see below), improved well-being of your cow and better job satisfaction for the dairy farmer.
+The AHV Udder Health Program (AHV UHP) supports your animal’s natural resistance for optimal production, longevity and development of the herd, which leads to cost-savings and fewer financial losses (see below), improved well-being of your cow, and improved labour convenience and enjoyment for the dairy farmer.

 AHV UDDER HEALTH PROGRAM

 The AHV Udder Health Program (AHV UHP) includes;

 - Tailored guidance and training for the correct, proactive use of AHV Udder Health Solutions (see below) for optimal results in, for example, milk quality (fat, protein, lactose), longevity, production and yields, and more.

 - Training in analyzing milk control records to identify challenges proactively.

 - Free additional in-depth veterinary data-driven analysis and consult.

 - Opportunities to actively take part in the AHV CommUNITY & Innovation Program; sharing experiences and learning curve courses with other farmers through a variety of platforms, such as workshops and study clubs, facilitated or initiated by AHV.

 RETURN ON INVESTMENT